cernopendata/data-curation/cms-YYYY-simulated-datasets/README.rst

 General
 ~~~~~~~

+- Creating a local cache for 2015 (or later) crashes in AFS due to the huge
+  number of files in the cache folder.
+Running it on EOS might solve it.
+Or not.
-Record json not tested with jsonschema.
+- Record json not tested with jsonschema.